gabrielweyer/azure-functions-telemetry/README.md

 ![Service Bus binding: four telemetry items emitted by the Functions runtime](docs/img/service-bus-binding-execution-three-telemetry-items.png)

-I'm also setting the "request" `URL` and "response" code using `ServiceBusRequestInitializer`.

 ### TraceLogFunction

 Navigate to `http://localhost:7073/trace-log` (Default `v4`) / `http://localhost:7074/trace-log` (Custom `v4`) in your favourite browser.